ChristopherPtak/Dotfiles/README.md

 _My personal config files_

 This is a repository I use to track some configuration files I use on most machines.
-It comes with a basic script `configure-user` that sets up my configuration files on new machines, or updates them when changes are made.
+It comes with a basic script `install-dotfiles` that sets up my configuration files on new machines, or updates them when changes are made.

 # Installation

-1. Run `./configure-user`
+1. Run `./install-dotfiles`
 3. Make sure to restart the shell, for example by `exec zsh`